zaibyte/zmatrix/README.md

 #### Design for Non Fault Tolerance

 Cannot continue operating despite failures or malfunctions.
-Any serious(e.g., disk I/O) error will cause fatal.
+Any serious(e.g., disk I/O) error will cause fatal and cannot give any promise after restart.

 ### Other Limitations